The power of talking

-“It is a bit of a mysterious process, but saying things out loud to another person can feel like a tremendous relief, and feels completely different from the thoughts going around in your head” she says.
-“There is something about the process of speaking about issues that feels very different.”
+“It is a bit of a mysterious process, but saying things out loud to another person can feel like a tremendous relief, and feels completely different from the thoughts going around in your head,” she says.
+“There is something about the process of speaking about issues that feel very different.”

 How to start a conversation

 Whether you want to talk to someone about your mental health, or because you’re worried about someone else, starting the conversation often is the hardest.
 The first thing to do, is to ensure you are somewhere you are both comfortable – this may be in a coffee shop, your home or perhaps even on a walk.

 If you’re worried about a friend or colleague, you can start with a simple, How are you feeling today? or Are you OK?
 It may seem like the smallest thing, but this may be the first time in a long time that someone has asked.
 This gives them the opportunity to talk openly.